Release Management

 Prerequisites

-Settings → Actions → General → Workflow permissions
+Under Settings → Actions → General → Workflow permissions (the pre-push hook prints a direct link to this page on your first push):

-- ✅ Allow GitHub Actions to create and approve pull requests
+- Check Allow GitHub Actions to create and approve pull requests so

 Workflow